theshteves/stevenkneiser.com/blog/links.md

 In an urbanizing world,
 <br />sensitivity to air pollution both outdoors & indoors will probably continue to grow more relevant

-_I promptly chucked my ultrasonic dehumidifier out the window after reading this_
+_I promptly chucked my ultrasonic humidifier out the window after reading this_

 <br /><br />